Mart Kalm: Biography

 Kalm has been a long-time member of the Expert Council for Architectural Monuments of the National Heritage Board, as well as the Head of the National Heritage Council from 2006–2010.
 From 2010–2013, he was the Co-Chair of the Estonian delegation to the UNESCO World Heritage Committee.

 Since 1992, Mart Kalm has been working at the Estonian Academy of Arts.
 In 2000, he became a professor at the Academy, and from 1994–2007 he built up the Institute of Art History.
 From 2007–2012 he was the Dean of the Faculty of Art and Culture.
 In January 2015, he was elected the Rector of the Estonian Academy of Arts.
-In 2020, Mart Kalm was re-elected as Rector of the Estonian Academy of Arts for a second term.
+In 2020, Mart Kalm was re-elected as Rector of the Estonian Academy of Arts for a second term and was in office until the end of his term as rector in 2025.

 In 2010, Mart Kalm became the first art historian to be elected a member of the Estonian Academy of Sciences.
-Since 2014, he has held the position of Vice-President of the Estonian Academy of Sciences.
+Between 2014 and 2024 he held the position of Vice-President of the Estonian Academy of Sciences.

 In 2018, Kalm was elected to the ELIA Representative Board and is also a member of its Executive Group.

 Mart Kalm is married to the graphic artist Anu Kalm and they have two adult children, Gustav and Helga.